 Our Transition Information Network at CDC have been working with Newcastle University and the Northumbria Healthcare NHS Foundation Trust on a research project looking at the relationship between health services and transition.

-The research programme began in order to address the question of how health services can contribute most effectively to facilitating successful transition of young people with complex health needs from childhood to adulthood.
+The Transition Research Programme began in order to address the question of how health services can contribute most effectively to facilitating successful transition of young people with complex health needs from childhood to adulthood.

 What are the programme’s aims?